aminb00/IEDD/README.md

 The dataset can be used for environmental studies, policy development, and increasing public awareness.
 It offers comprehensive insights into temporal emission patterns.

 ## 📊 **2020 NH3 Emissions in Italy**
 Here is the representation of the NH3 emissions in Italy for the year 2020.
-The map shows the spatial distribution of emissions, highlighting regions with higher concentrations.
+The map shows the spatial distribution of emissions, highlighting cells with higher concentrations.

 ![NH3 Emissions in Italy 2020](NH3_Emissions_Italy_HighRes.png)